 In recent years, the electricity network of the Danish capital Copenhagen has been subject to a major maintenance and renewal project.
-As part of this large-scale renovation, Brownline has surveyed an 833 meter long parallel drill in the middle of the city center.
+As part of this large-scale renovation, Brownline has surveyed an 833 meter long parallel drill in the middle of the city center in September 2020.

 In 2016, the local power distribution company launched an ambitious plan to renovate Copenhagen's outdated electricity network in phases and, where necessary, renew it completely.
 The plan does not only includes maintenance, but also the relocation of above-ground medium and high voltage cables to underground and the expansion of existing substations to process green electricity generated by wind turbines.
 The aim of the project is to have the electricity network in and around the city ready for processing large volumes of green electricity by 2026 at the latest.
 In total, 700 kilometers of new 132-150KV cabling must be installed, to which Brownline has contributed with this drill job.